adamfriswell/portfolio-website/README.md

 # portfolio-website

-Hosted using Github pages
+Hosted using Github pages.
-Custom domain registrar by GoDaddy
+Custom domain registrar by GoDaddy.